hkraji/ruby-styleguide/README.md

     end

 * Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them
+Leave one blank line above them.
+Use indentetation for `private` or `protected` methods, for code readability.

     ```Ruby
     class SomeClass